A review by callme_tippy

 On top of that, I found Sandy very annoying, I was sad for his situation but he was not a likeable character.

-And to top it off, the only only young Black boy that speaks, besides the lead, is a misogynistic bigot.
-Meanwhile the young white boy in group in thought to be understanding and open.
+And to top it off, the only other young Black boy that speaks (besides the lead), is a misogynistic bigot.
+Meanwhile the young white boy in group is shown to be understanding and open minded.

 I think some of the authors internalized anti-blackness and need for white approval shows through this book and characterizations.